 Recordings of most other 1920s clarinetists reveal a chunky, rough style, often struggling inconsistently.
-Yet as early as 1922, Roppolo had developed a cool, confident, brooding approach far in advance of not only clarinetists, but most jazz musicians of any instrument.
-Soon, Jimmie Noone was to burst on the recording scene with even more remarkable technique, but the altissimo concept of and phrasing of Roppolo was to remain more influential.
+Yet as early as 1922, Roppolo had developed a cool, confident, brooding approach far in advance of many others.
+Soon, Jimmie Noone was to burst on the recording scene with even more remarkable technique, but the concept of and phrasing of Roppolo were to remain influential.

 It is difficult to explain the importance of Roppolo's approach to a non-clarinetist, and this is perhaps why historians, so often drawn from the brass playing ranks, have neglected him.
 More than any other register, it is the jazz clarinet altissimo--its expressive potential and flexibility--that seperates jazz approach from classical pedagogy.
-Roppolo's was both revolutionary and polished in a way no others of his era were: he had a haunting combination of lightness and power that was to serve as the template for Goodman, Shaw, Fazola--and indirectly for Pete Fountain.
+Roppolo's was polished in a way few others were: he had a haunting combination of lightness and power that was to serve as the template for Goodman, Shaw, Fazola--and indirectly for Pete Fountain.

 His three recorded solos on Tin Roof Blues demonstrate this powerfully.
 Below is my transcription of the second of those solos (according to Richard Sudhalter's timeline, p.
 42):

-The opening altissimo G is both stronger and more hauntingly beautiful than any clarinet of the era.
+The opening altissimo G is both stronger and more hauntingly beautiful than most clarinets of the era, save the virtuosic Noone.
 Instead of straining, Roppolo is expressive.
-The plunging glissando downward is one of the most important in history, not for harmonic or melodic, but timbral importance.
-The way "Rapp" crackles over the break and hits the clarion e-flat is a shot heard round the clarinet world for its flexibility and usage.
-Because we have no recorded evidence prior to him, and because we don't even know from whom Rapp might have learned this, he is our original.
+The plunging glissando downward is important, not for harmonic or melodic, but timbral importance.
+The way "Rapp" crackles over the break and hits the clarion e-flat was subtly exceptional for its flexibility and usage.
 This moment means more than a single figure: it is a demonstration of flexibility that one will not learn in classical pedagogy, and effects the rest of one's clarinet approach if mastered--opening up a timbral language (and eventually new melodic possibilities) as a result.
 It profoundly and decisively influenced Benny Goodman, as did Roppolo's suave approach.